thibaultCha/Breakoid/README.md

 * Press 'p' to pause and resume the game.

 ## Disclaimer and suggestions
-This is a very basic game but I'd wish to make it functionnal and playable. **Fell free to submit pull requests or roadmap suggestions**.
-Especially if your good at Maths and stuff like this.
+* This is a very basic game and the actual architecture is basic, but I'd wish to make it functional and playable.
+Code will be improved.

+* **Fell free to submit pull requests or roadmap suggestions.** Especially if your good at Maths and stuff like this.

 ## Roadmap
 - Finish the basics (ex: sides/top of bricks collisions).
 - Better bricks placement (random or organized by levels) for funnier game.
-- Points counter, multiple lives… Classic stuff.
+- Points, multiple lives, multiple balls, increasing ball's speed…
+- Dropped items for game bonuses.
 - Multiplayer.

 ## Licensing